notadeejay/rbc-training/data/Week 4 Day 2/12__Loops__Reading.md

 ### While loops

 We could also use `while` loops.
-A while loop continues until its condition is no longer true.
-To write a while` loop in JavaScript, we start with the `while` keyword, followed by **condition**, and then inside curly brackets, we write the code that we want to repeat.
+A while loop continues until its condition is no longer `true`.
+To write a while loop in JavaScript, we start with the `while` keyword, followed by a **condition**.
+Then, inside curly brackets, we write the code that we want to repeat.

 ```javascript
 while (condition) {